tjhowse/aus_grocery_price_database/fly/FLY_README.md

 https://fly.io/docs/laravel/advanced-guides/multiple-applications/
 https://hub.docker.com/_/influxdb

+## Secrets

+Set the following secrets with `fly secrets set KEY=VALUE KEY=VALUE`.
+It's best to set them all in one go, because it restarts the app every time.
+Make sure the password and token are fairly long, otherwise influxdb will go into a boot loop about it.

+* DOCKER_INFLUXDB_INIT_USERNAME
+* DOCKER_INFLUXDB_INIT_PASSWORD
+* DOCKER_INFLUXDB_INIT_ADMIN_TOKEN

 ## Setup process

 Here's the process I went through for setting up the integration. **This is not a guide on how to deploy this app**, this is a record for my later reference.